whscienceteacher/whscienceteacher.github.io/README.md

 ### Diagram Makers
 Sometimes it's easier for me to make an app once rather than make 100 versions of a diagram.

+[Pedigree Maker](./pedigree/) - A request of my wife - Make pedigree diagrams by dragging the pieces around.
+Double click to select a piece.
+Use a screenshot to save the image.
+(Win-PrtScn or Fn-Win-Space on Windows, Shift-Cmd-4 on Mac)